ampedPF/now-playing/README.md

        Default is left to right */
     #div-progress { transform: scaleX(1); }
     /* Set 'display' to 'none' in order to disable completely the "progress bar" feature.
-       Default value is 'inherit' */
+       Default value is 'inherit'. */
     #div-progress { display: inherit; }

     /*:::::::                 Previous song info display order and style                 :::::::*/